People Helping People

 VITA sites are generally located at community and neighborhood centers, libraries, schools, shopping malls, and other convenient locations.
 Most locations also offer free electronic filing.

-If you are an individual interested in becoming a volunteer, but need to find an organization in your area to link up with, please email email@example.com with your contact information along with the city and state where you want to become a volunteer.
+If you are an individual interested in becoming a volunteer, but need to find an organization in your area to link up with, please submit your contact information using the VITA/TCE Volunteer Sign UP.
 Your information will be forwarded to the appropriate local IRS office.

 View this YouTube video for more details.